 From November 11 to 15, while France is experiencing its second confinement, part of the programming of the La Rochelle International Film and Adventure Book Festival was broadcast online.

 Cthis year, the 17th edition of La Rochelle International Film and Adventure Book Festival (FIFAV), had to adapt to sanitary conditions.
-The festival could not take place on-site.
+The festival could not take place ,.
 But rather than canceling the event entirely, the organizers have chosen to screen the films live and free on the web.
 A real breath of fresh air for the private festival-goers of the event.
 They had indeed had to request reimbursement of their seats or their pass due to the health crisis.
 The initiative was ultimately a great opportunity for everyone to discover this unmissable festival.

 “The dates of the festival now fall in the heart of the confinement that is beginning.
 An online edition would be an opportunity to share with you some of the beautiful 2020 programming. "

 A magnificent program

 On the FIFAV program, documentaries, meetings and even educational projects.
 During the first three days of the festival, the forest, the surf, the whales, the decline, Patagonia ...
 But also the long sailings, Africa, mountaineering, climbing ...
 And finally, the Amazon and the Mediterranean were thus put in the spotlight thanks to the screening of fascinating adventure films.

 The “Adventure and Literature” Encounters enabled us to discover the navigator and author Fabien Clauw, as well as the traveler and writer Cédric Gras, but also the writer awarded the 2011 Goncourt Prize Alexis Jenni.
 On the women's side, it was the sailor of the extreme Capucine Trochet who was honored.